 Is Continuous Integration a toolset, a process, or a change in culture and expectations?
 The longer CI is around, the more it becomes apparent that all those elements must work together to make a real impact.
-Agile has been successfully used as a project management methodology in the technology world for many years.
+Doing Agile has been a successfully project management methodology in the technology world for many years.
 But it is one thing to have an Agile team and quite another to be able to design, develop, and deploy software in an ongoing cycle of improvement.
 With the right tools and processes for continuous integration, development faces fewer bottlenecks for productivity and overall quality.

 Scott Hickey, Principle Enterprise Architect at Mutual of Omaha, observed this phenomenon following the implementation of CI in his own organization.
-“Even though we had a lot of people trying to do Agile methodology, they were doing it from a project management perspective and not from a software engineering perspective.”
+“Even though we had a lot of people trying to do an Agile methodology like Scrum, they were doing it from a project management perspective and not from a software engineering perspective.”
 It was tools like the Jenkins automation server that turned things around.
 “Before, there wasn’t really any emphasis on tests.
 It was just about having a repeatable build.
 Now we are building on every check in.
 I don’t think you can do Agile without that continuous feedback.”

 The build: where the product meets the process